wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

     import korali

-We then instatiate the model class, which provides acces to the data points and the conditional distribution function:
+We then instatiate the model class, which provides access to the data points and the conditional distribution function:

 .. code-block:: python